 Our Super Cool Staff

-Regan Brooks (Co-founder, Board of Directors, and Acting Volunteer Executive Director) was born and raised in New York City and has called Anchorage, Alaska home for eleven years.
-She first developed her love of storytelling in high school* but took a detour into the sciences for a while because birds, plants and physics are awesome too.
+Regan Brooks (Grants and Programs) was born and raised in New York City and has called Anchorage, Alaska home for eleven years.
+She first developed her love of storytelling and the humanities in high school* but took a brief detour into the sciences because birds, plants and physics are awesome too.
 A former science teacher, ornithology research assistant, fry-cook, and costume character, Regan holds a BS in Government from Cornell University and an MS in Botany from the University of Vermont.
 She loves being a mom to her two kids, taking them hiking even when they don’t want to go, and hearing them tell stories about it later.
 She believes storytelling helps us make sense of what matters most and she’s grateful to all who have collaborated, through storytelling and listening, to make Story Works possible.

 *Thank you, Mrs. Frosch and Mme.
 Krauthammer!